Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 Virtue of Courage - Grants aegis every few seconds.
 Activate: Grant aegis to yourself and nearby allies.

  - Dragonhunter

+   Being the HoT Elite-Specialization the Guardian gets access to a Longbow, as well as Traps to plant.

  - Firebrand

+   The Firebrand gets access to mantras, which are  a special type of ability that work with ammunition as well as transforming his Virtues into tomes he can summon, granting him 5 new abilities each.
+One is offensive, one gives boons and one is for healing.

 ## 4.3.2 Revenant